Pregnant and Parenting Students

 A student in need of an educational adjustment should submit a request to the Office of the Dean of Students.
 If a student is unable to submit a request because of her condition, an appropriate representative of the student may contact the Dean of Students on her/his behalf and the student may confirm the request when s/he becomes able to do so.

-The Dean of Students will consult with the student/appropriate representative and appropriate university officials, including faculty members and department chairs, to fashion an educational adjustment that is appropriate for the student.
-In the event the Dean of Students receives a request for adjustment that may be covered by Section 504 of the Rehabilitation Act of the Americans with Disabilities Act, the request will be determined between the Dean of Students and the Office of Disability Service.
+A written medical recommendation must be submitted to the Dean of Students.
+The Dean of Students will consult with the student/appropriate representative and appropriate University officials, including faculty members and department chairs, to fashion an educational adjustment that is appropriate for the student.
+In the event the Dean of Students receives a request for adjustment that may be covered by Section 504 of the Rehabilitation Act of the Americans with Disabilities Act, the request will be determined between the Dean of Students and the Office of Accessibility Services.

 Title IX requires professors and administrators to treat pregnancy, childbirth and related conditions in the same manner and under the same policies as any other temporary disability.
-An educational adjustment under this policy may include an excused leave of absence for as long as medically necessary.
-To request a medical leave and accompanying academic adjustments under this policy, a student should follow the request procedure outlined above.
+An educational adjustment under this policy may include an excused absence for as long as medically necessary.

-If reasonable, a student will be given extra time to make up course work and tests missed during the leave of absence.
+At the end of the absence, upon a student’s return, she must be given a reasonable amount of time to make up the work she missed and must be allowed to return to the same academic status as before her medically necessary absence.
 Whether or not it is reasonable to grant a student extra time to make up course work and tests missed will be determined by the Dean of Students, appropriate faculty member(s), and the department chair.
 This determination will be based on, among other things, the length of the absence requested and the ability of the student to complete coursework outside of the classroom.

 If it is unreasonable for a student to receive extra time to complete a course, the student will be given the option to withdraw from the class without penalty.

-Pregnant or parenting students who must take a medically necessary extended leave (generally no longer than 180 days) shall be allowed to return to the same academic and extracurricular status as before the leave began.
+Pregnant or parenting students who must take a medically necessary absence (generally no longer than 180 days) shall be allowed to return to the same academic and extracurricular status as before the leave began.

 Reporting Harassment or Discrimination Due to a Qualifying Condition